 Prospective freshman FAQs

-Freshmen must take the ACT Assessment plus Writing or the SAT Reasoning Test.
-Engineering applicants are also strongly encouraged to take the SAT Subject Test in Math Level 2 as well as a SAT Subject Test in science (Biology E.M., Chemistry or Physics) in order to be as competitive as possible.
+Freshmen must take the ACT plus Writing or the SAT with Essay.
+Engineering applicants are also strongly encouraged to take the SAT Subject Test in Math Level 2 and at least one SAT Subject Test in science (Biology E/M, Chemistry or Physics) in order to be as competitive as possible.

-The College of Engineering gives AP credit for most AP tests.
-Depending on the test and score, students will get UC credit and/or college subject credit.
+The College of Engineering awards AP credit for most AP tests.
+Depending upon the test and score, students will receive UC credit and/or College of Engineering subject credit.
 More information can be found in the College of Engineering Undergraduate Guide – Exams.

 It’s crucial that applicants complete all tests no later than the December examination dates of the year in which they apply for admission.

 Although a minimum of three years of college preparatory math is required, we strongly recommend completing four years.
 Since engineering admission is very competitive, applicants must do more than the minimum, particularly in math and science.
-Exceeding minimum requirements and doing well in these subjects will prepare new students for the rigors of engineering at the university level.
+Exceeding minimum requirements and doing well in these subjects prepares new students for the rigors of university work, especially in engineering.

 A minimum of two years of laboratory science is required for admission.
-We strongly recommend completing physics even if the minimum has been completed.
-(The usual pattern is biology and chemistry.)
-If admitted to Berkeley, new students must complete college-level physics as part of the lower-division requirements for the particular engineering major.
-A high school physics background will prepare you for university-level physics.
+We strongly recommend completing physics even if the minimum has been completed (the usual pattern is biology and chemistry).
+If admitted to Berkeley, new students must complete college-level physics as part of the lower division requirements for their engineering major.
+A high school physics background prepares students for university-level physics.

 No. Berkeley Engineering does not consider the alternate major.
 However, other UC campuses might.

 Applicants may change their college and/or major during the November application filing period only by contacting the Office of Undergraduate Admissions no later than November 30.
-Once you’re admitted to Berkeley, you may only change your major by seeing your assigned academic adviser in Engineering Student Services and demonstrating how you will still be able to graduate in the same amount of time as the degree to which you were admitted.
+Once admitted to Berkeley, students may only apply to change major after completing at least one semester at Berkeley.
+There are minimum requirements, including GPA requirements, progress requirements, and coursework requirements in some cases, so students are advised that change of major is not guaranteed.

 It’s extremely difficult for an out-of-state or international student to establish residency.
 Therefore, all out-of-state and international students should expect to pay non-resident tuition for each of their undergraduate years at Berkeley.
 Learn more at the Office of the Registrar website.